 Algorithmic transparency.
 State compliance officers don't have frameworks for auditing AI recommendations.
 They have frameworks for auditing humans.
 When your system flags a reorder, you need to explain the decision logic.
 Most POS providers can't give that explanation in a regulatory format.

 Customer targeting liability.
-Cannabis regulations in most states explicitly restrict marketing to minors and specific demographics.
-If your AI recommendation engine is segmenting based on age, income, or purchase history, you're making a targeting decision.
+Cannabis regulations restrict marketing to minors and often require strict audience controls.
+If your AI recommendation engine is segmenting based on age, income, location, or purchase history, you're making a targeting decision.
 You need to document and justify it.
 Most systems don't surface that documentation.

 Data retention and deletion.
 CCPA and state cannabis laws both impose data retention limits.
 AI systems that ingest months of customer data to improve forecasts create retention obligations most operators don't acknowledge.
 When regulators ask "why do you still have customer data from Q1," the answer can't be "the AI needs it for training."